 Those with wavy, curly, and coily hair should add a few steps.
 For waves, Groover recommends parting your hair into four to six sections, then twisting or braiding each section.
 "Hold the twist or braid at zero degrees, close to the shoulder area, and snip the less dense strands," she explains.
 "It's easier to do frequent tiny trims than trying to cut at once."

 Add in more sections for curly hair — Groover suggests six to eight.
 After twisting or braiding them, "Smooth the hair into a straighter form with a blow dryer or air drying, then brush for a more even texture," she explains.
 "This helps the form to be more even for better precision."
-Then twist each section, hold them at "zero degrees, close to the shoulder area," and snip with the same frequent, small cuts.
+The for the actual process of trimming split ends: twist each section, hold them at "zero degrees, close to the shoulder area," and snip with the same frequent, small cuts.
 This method complements coily hair, as well; just swap from potentially air drying first to using an ionic blow dryer.

 Fingers crossed it never reaches this point, but both experts have some tips to keep in mind if you do accidentally snip off too much.
 "Either bring the entire length to the new cut length, or leave the hole and hide it with styling till your pro can fix it," he says.
 Groover agrees on the latter.
 "Stop, cry, and get over it.
 Do not try to make it even," she says, adding that you should let it grow until you can see your stylist.